DigitalGrinnell/PortAuthority/README.md

 # PortAuthority

 This project is a copy of my earlier SummittServices.com (SS) project work.
 It's essentially a stripped-down version of _SS_ with only _Traefik_ and _Portainer_ left in the original.
+Much of the _Traefix_ and cert handling here was informed by https://www.digitalocean.com/community/tutorials/how-to-use-traefik-as-a-reverse-proxy-for-docker-containers-on-ubuntu-16-04.

 ## Project Goal